Jamie Kern Lima: Cosmetics career

-In 2008, Kern Lima co-founded IT Cosmetics after having difficulties with makeup products due to rosacea and hyperpigmentation.
-The business struggled over the following years as beauty retailers rejected her products.
-Kern Lima was featured on a 10-minute QVC segment in which she wiped her makeup off, revealing her bare face to illustrate the use of IT Cosmetics concealers.
-All products sold out by the end of the segment.
+In 2008, Kern Lima co-founded IT Cosmetics after having difficulties with makeup due to rosacea and hyperpigmentation.
+The business struggled as retailers rejected her products.
+Kern Lima was featured on a 10-minute QVC segment in which she wiped her makeup off to illustrate the benefit of IT Cosmetics concealers.
+All of her featured products sold out by the end of the segment.

 Kern Lima appeared in more than 1,000 live QVC shows and IT Cosmetics became the largest beauty brand on QVC's network.
 By 2015, the company had more than $182 million in net sales.
-Kern Lima remained with IT Cosmetics upon its acquisition by L'Oréal brand in 2016 until August 2019, when she announced she would be leaving the company.
+Kern Lima remained with IT Cosmetics on its acquisition by L'Oréal in 2016 until August 2019.

 Personal life

 Kern Lima resides in Los Angeles, California.
-She is married to Paulo Lima and has two children.
+She is married to Paulo Lima and has three children.